Manang language: Syllables

-The Lexicon
+Lexicon

 The Manange lexicon is composed largely of words that are clearly of Tibeto-Burman/Sino-Tibetan origin, as found in the glossaries published by Hildebrandt (2004), Hoshi and Nagano.
 However, due to more recent contact with Indo-European languages (primarily Nepali), some areas of the Manange lexicon have either been replaced with Indic (or English) forms, or else there is observed lexical switching between Manange and Indic forms in everyday Manange discourse.

-Hildebrandt reports that of a Loanword Typology Meaning database (found in Haspelamth and Tadmoor) of 1,127 word-forms, 133 show varying degrees of evidence for loanword status.
+Hildebrandt reports that of a Loanword Typology Meaning database (found in Haspelamth and Tadmor) of 1,127 word-forms, 133 show varying degrees of evidence for loanword status.
 This amounts to just under 12% of the lexicon, based on that database.
 However, Hildebrandt notes that loanwords are not used equally by all segments of the Manange-speaking population, and that there is a noticeable split between the vocabulary found in the daily use of Mananges who were born and raised in Nepali-speaking areas such as Kathmandu versus those born and raised in traditional Manange-speaking villages and towns in Manang District.
 Hildebrandt also notes that within-family borrowing is also likely, but is harder to determine because of extreme lexical similarity across Tibetic languages of the region.

 Loanwords in Manange are primarily nouns, including semantic categories of clothing, food, and concepts that encode the modern world.

 Some loan blends (blended native and loaned materials) include 4tʰa 1suŋkuɾ 'pig', (2naka) 4pʰale 'rooster/cock', and kʰapʌɾ 4tʃʰe 'newspaper'.

 Loaned verbs in Manange incorporate a "dummy affix" ti, and then carry the full range of aspect and modality morphology.

 Manange has two classes of adjectives: verb-like adjectives and true adjectives (a smaller class), which do not host verbal morphology, but rather are morpho-syntactically distinct.
 There are very few observed loaned adjectives in Manange, but those that are observed are part of the true adjectives class, such as 3tsok'straight.'